gajju44/Tailwind_css/README.md

 - you can refer files in repo for some idea
+- you can also refer [ this site ](https://tailwindcss.com/docs/installation)

 # Run this commands on terminal after navigating to your working directory: